onesine/react-tailwindcss-select/README.md

 ```

 ### None Tailwind Project
-On a project that does not use tailwind, you need to import the component's css as well.
+On a project that does not use tailwind, you need to import the component's CSS as well.
 To do this use these two codes: `import Select from 'react-tailwindcss-select'` and `import 'react-tailwindcss-select/dist/index.css'`
 > **Warning**
 > In this case when you don't use tailwind on your project, think about isolating the component and its style so that tailwind doesn't affect the style of the elements in your project.
-For this you can use the [shadow dom](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
+For this, you can use the [shadow dom](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).

 Then use react-tailwindcss-select in your app:
 #### With React Component